TeeDan205/DSA_CAPSTON-PROJECT-Amazon-File_Documentation/README.md

    Pivot table showing the total number of reviews per category.
 4. The products with the highest average ratings is Fire-Boltt Ninja Call Pro Plus 1.83" Smart Watch with Bluetooth Calling, AI Voice Assistance, 100 Sports Modes IP67 Rating, 240*280 Pixel High Resolution with 5.0 avearge ratings.

 5. The average actual price is ₹5,691.18 while the discounted price is ₹3,304.80 by category as shown in the pivot table below.
-This implies an average discount of **₹2,386.38** (about 42% across all products.
+This implies an average discount of **₹2,386.38** (about 42% across all products).

 ![pivot 5](https://github.com/user-attachments/assets/c7a49eb5-520a-4d70-a9f4-23e4fffcb832)